FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/05-web-fonts.md

 - Explore `@font-face` to incorporate custom typefaces into a web page.
 - Use Google Fonts as an option for using custom typefaces on a web page.
+- Discover how to combine typefaces together in effective combinations.

 ## Keywords